isomerpages/mlaw-pto/_deceased-cpf-estate-monies/0-cpf-monies.md

 You will need to have your Singpass ready in order to access our online application form.
 You may apply for your Singpass at [https://www.singpass.gov.sg](https://www.singpass.gov.sg) if you do not have one.

-If you are ineligible to apply for a Singpass, you may apply for a login ID and password through our website: [https://mlaw-pto-staging.netlify.com/](https://mlaw-pto-staging.netlify.com/) under eServices.<br><br>
+If you are ineligible to apply for a Singpass, you may apply for a login ID and password through our website: [https://mlaw-pto-staging.netlify.com/](https://mlaw-pto-staging.netlify.com/) under eServices.<br>

 **3. What are the documents that need to be submitted?**